-During a Flash write operation, any attempt to read the bank under modification will output invalid data (software trap 009Bh).
-This means that the Flash bank is not fetchable when a programming operation is active: The write operation commands must be executed from another bank or from the other memory (internal RAM or external memory).
+During a Flash write operation any attempt to read the flash itself, that is under modification, will output invalid data (software trap 009Bh).
+This means that the Flash is not fetchable when a programming operation is active: the write operation commands must be executed from another memory (internal RAM or external memory), as in ST10F269 device.
+In fact, due to IBUS characteristics, it is not possible to perform a write operation on IFLASH, when fetching code from IFLASH.